PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 current corpus measurements are zero-owner evidence; differential indexing or broader inference is not combined with the mechanical ownership move.

+The same op-family module separately owns singleton-channel rank-four binary adaptation.
+This rule is intentionally not folded into the exact full-rank
+adapter: it uses the declared output shape to select one of four branches.
+For an NCHW output it transposes the NHWC operand to NCHW; for an NHWC output it reshapes the singleton NCHW operand to `[N,H,W,1]`.
+Either input position is supported for ADD/MUL/SUB/DIV/MAXIMUM/MINIMUM.
+A NumPy broadcast check rejects pairs that already produce the declared output without an adapter.
+The owner preserves quantization cloning, fixed-point restart, and conditional pruning, while the lowerer keeps only the historical wrapper at all four production positions.
+Focused tests cover all four branches for every supported operator, the broadcast no-op, idempotence, and wrapper equality.
+Architecture tests keep the two binary policies as distinct public module owners and prevent implementation from returning to the central lowerer.

 Rank-four channelwise broadcast-constant repair now builds one `ModelIRGraphIndex` instead of independently scanning the graph for producers, consumers, and binary candidates.
 Exact ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW